ishmeals/FRC-OPR-calculator/README.md

 Offensive power rating calculator for FRC.
 The math is based on [this great Blue Alliance post](https://blog.thebluealliance.com/2017/10/05/the-math-behind-opr-an-introduction/).

 For google sheets.
-Use [this](https://docs.google.com/spreadsheets/d/1SFUeptiJZhwZcQYKD8NZYmpvJ-s6VGwuyhjPkEMoDPI/edit?usp=sharing) as a template.
+Upload the spreadsheet.
 Copy the id of the spreadsheet (in the link of the copy) and paste it into the code.

 Create an oAuth 2.0 Client ID [here](https://console.developers.google.com/).
 Download the client_secret.json, rename it as 'creds.json', and place it in the code folder.

 ## Imports